Distance-transitive graph: Classification of cubic distance-transitive graphs

-After introducing them in 1971, Biggs and Smith showed that there are only 12 finite trivalent distance-transitive graphs.
+After introducing them in 1971, Biggs and Smith showed that there are only 12 finite connected trivalent distance-transitive graphs.
 These are:

 Relation to distance-regular graphs

 Every distance-transitive graph is distance-regular, but the converse is not necessarily true.

 In 1969, before publication of the Biggs–Smith definition, a Russian group led by Georgy Adelson-Velsky showed that there exist graphs that are distance-regular but not distance-transitive.
 The smallest distance-regular graph that is not distance-transitive is the Shrikhande graph, with 16 vertices and degree 6.
 The only graph of this type with degree three is the 126-vertex Tutte 12-cage.
 Complete lists of distance-transitive graphs are known for some degrees larger than three, but the classification of distance-transitive graphs with arbitrarily large vertex degree remains open.